One-Man Militia Cleaning Up National Mall For Vets With Park Service Furloughed

-It’s likely the group’s only member hadn’t heard of it before nine days ago.
+It’s likely the group’s only member hadn’t even heard of it before nine days ago.

 Now, armed with a chainsaw and lawnmower, Chris Cox is on a one-man mission to clean up the National Mall as the Park Service employees normally tasked with keeping the area tidy sit idle during the shutdown of the federal government.

-Regardless of how many former service members actually attend the rally, Cox says making them presentable is just the right thing to do.
+Regardless of how many former service members actually attend the rally, Cox says making the Mall presentable is just the right thing to do.

 Cox does not have a ride-on mower.
-Instead, he is using a simple gasoline-powered variety that one could find in millions of homes across America.
+Instead, he is using the same simple gasoline-powered push mower that can be found in millions of homes across America.
 And he does so with a smile.

-Cox, who carries with him the state flag of South Carolina, hopes his Memorial Militia will expand to include other volunteers before Sunday’s event.
+Cox, who carries with him a flag of his native state, hopes his Memorial Militia will expand to include other volunteers before Sunday’s event.
 If not, he plans to keep working the area between the Lincoln and World War II memorials as best he can.

 “There’s a lot of preparation to get ready for them and there’s nobody here representing the government,” he said.

-Park Police do not condone Cox’s mission for liability reasons, but let him work undisturbed for a time.
+Park Police do not condone Cox’s mission for liability reasons, but have been letting him work undisturbed.
 He believes he was given an unofficial green light because his heart was in the right place.